 Pill imprint GSK 12.5 has been identified as Paroxetine hydrochloride extended-release 12.5 mg.

-Paroxetine is used in the treatment of anxiety and stress; anxiety; depression; postmenopausal symptoms; obsessive compulsive disorder (and more), and belongs to the drug class selective serotonin reuptake inhibitors.
+Paroxetine is used in the treatment of anxiety and stress; anxiety; depression; postmenopausal symptoms; social anxiety disorder (and more), and belongs to the drug class selective serotonin reuptake inhibitors.
 Excluding Brisdelle: There is positive evidence of human fetal risk during pregnancy.
 Brisdelle: Not for use in pregnancy.
 Paroxetine 12.5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - GSK 12.5

 - 12.5 mg

 - Selective serotonin reuptake inhibitors

 - D - Positive evidence of risk - excluding Brisdelle

 X - Not for use in pregnancy - Brisdelle

 - CSA Schedule:

 methacrylic acid - ethyl acrylate copolymer (1:1) type a